-(Loss) profit for the year
+Profit (loss) for the Year

-The Group recorded a loss for the year of approximately HK\$0.1 million for the Year, as compared to profit for the year of approximately HK\$15.8 million for the year ended 30 April 2020, representing a decrease of approximately 100.6%.
-Such downturn decreased along with the decrease in revenue and the reduction in the orders from customers.
+The Group recorded a profit for the Year of approximately HK\$0.5 million for the Year as compared to the loss for the year ended 30 April 2021 of approximately HK\$88,000.
+Such turnaround from loss to profit was mainly due to the increase in sales orders from customers and the proper cost control measures on expenses.